Strata Global

 Material composition and strength:

-The materials used to manufacture geogrids include high-strength polymers like polyethylene, polyester, or fiberglass.
+The materials used to manufacture geogrids for soil reinforcement include high-strength polymers like polyethylene (HDPE), polypropylene (PP), or polyester (PET).
 Their manufacturing process, involving extrusion, knitting, or weaving, yields a grid-like structure with exceptional tensile strength and stiffness.

 Geotextiles are crafted from synthetic fibers like polyester, polypropylene, or nylon.
 The manufacturing process, either woven or non-woven, influences their properties.
 Woven geotextiles offer better strength and tear resistance, while non-woven geotextiles are preferable for filtration applications because of their increased pore space.